Generated regional Colorado river scene for South Platte River 11-Mile Canyon planning; not an exact location photo

 Wagon Tongue and Springer Gulch area

-Important regulation-boundary and access context for the below-dam tailwater.
+Important rule-boundary and access context for the below-dam tailwater.

 Cove, Spillway, and canyon pullouts